Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

   Enter a maximum value for the integer.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Read only*
-  Enable this toggle to set the integer read-only.
-Disable the toggle to set the integer editable.
+  Enable this toggle to set the integer to read-only.
+Disable the toggle to set the integer to editable.
 By default, this toggle is disabled.

 ## String

 ![String](../../Assets/Screenshots/DataHub/DataTypes/String.png "[String]")

-The data type *String* is used for short texts or alphanumeric information, e. g. keywords.
+The *String* data type is used for short texts or alphanumeric information, for example keywords.
 You can configure the string length and define regular expressions for the string.
-In the *PIM Basic Set*, the following attributes have the data type *String*:
+In the *PIM Basic Set*, the following attributes have the *String* data type:
 - Product name
 - EAN-code
 - Customs tariff number